-Can you believe it's already almost 2008?
+Can you believe it's already 2016?
 Another year gone.
-Since New Year's Day gets people thinking about the date, I'll answer a few date-related questions.
-Stay with me, because there are a lot of fun web bonuses at the bottom of this transcript.
+Since New Year's gets people thinking about the date, I'll answer a few date-related questions.

-Here's one from a listener named Michael to get us started.
+Here's a question from a long time ago from a listener named Michael to get us started.
 (It will seem as if he's getting a little off track, but it will all make sense in a minute.)

 [Listener question about dates and British English in wedding invitations.]

-So back to Michael's question, I believe the reason you see the year written as two thousand AND eight in wedding invitations is the same reason you see the other British spellings—Americans tend to think British English sounds more formal, and they want their invitations to sound special.
-Some people might consider it an affectation, but it's hard to fault someone for doing something unusual when they're already walking around carrying flowers and dressing up in a suit or gown that's nothing like they'd wear in real life.
+So back to Michael's question, I believe the reason you see the year written as two thousand AND eight in wedding invitations is the same reason you see the other British spellings on invitations—Americans tend to think British English sounds more formal, and they want their invitations to sound special.
+Some people might consider it an affectation, but it's hard to fault people for doing something unusual when they're already walking around carrying flowers and dressing up in a suit or gown that's nothing like they'd wear in real life.
 There isn't much about weddings that is normal.

 Back to dates.

 There are two kinds of numbers you can use to talk about a specific day: an ordinal number and a cardinal number.
 Cardinal numbers represent amounts like one, two, and three.
 Ordinal numbers represent a place in a series like first, second, and third.
 I think of cardinal numbers as the numbers you see on playing cards.